andlo/mycroft-skills-list-gitbook/skills/telegram-skill.luke5sky.md

 ---
-description: A skill to connect a telegram bot to MyCroft
+description: 'A skill to connect a telegram bot to MyCroft'
 ---

 ### _telegram-skill.luke5sky_